satorici/satori-docs/satori_help/docs/teams.md

 satori team Private repos
 ```

-## Adding or deleting monitors from your team
+## Adding or deleting team monitors

 Once a monitor is created, you can associate it with your team using this command: